rpdrewes/whisper-websocket-server/README.md

 - A Dockerfile is provided to help you set up your own docker image if you prefer to run it that way.

 This program uses these other software systems:
-- [faster-whisper](https://github.com/SYSTRAN/faster-whisper) for audio to voice transcription, install to server with pip (see below)
+- [whisper](https://openai.com/research/whisper) excellent voice recognition tech
+- [faster-whisper](https://github.com/SYSTRAN/faster-whisper) optimization of Whisper using CTranslate
-- [Kõnele](https://f-droid.org/en/packages/ee.ioc.phon.android.speak/) client Android app; install to phone via f-droid repo is recommended
+- [Kõnele](https://f-droid.org/en/packages/ee.ioc.phon.android.speak/) open source client Android app to send audio to this server
-- [wsocket](https://github.com/ksenginew/WSocket) Python websocket library, install to server with pip (see below)
+- [wsocket](https://github.com/ksenginew/WSocket) minimalist Python websocket library

 The setup is pretty simple, with a few things on the server side and a few on the client side (Android phone).